 In fact, parents may be encouraged by their child’s doctors to let them be “as active as they want to be, in order to build their strength”.
 Without adding in education about good joint protection, this is not good advice.
 This post is an attempt to fill in the space between “don’t pull on their limbs” and “get them to be more active”.

 The basic principles of joint protection are simple.
 It is the application that can become complex.
 The more joints involved in a movement or that have pre-existing pain or damage, the more complex the solution.
 That is why some children need to be seen by an occupational or physical therapist for guidance.
 We are trained in the assessment and prescription of strategies based on clinical information, not after taking a weekend course or after reading a book.
-I am thinking of writing an e-book on this subject, since there really is nothing much out there for hypermobile people at any age….
+Because hypermobile joint issues can be different from arthritic joints, read Why Joint Protection Solutions for Hypermobility Aren’t Your Granny’s Joint Protection Strategies and understand the principles below that apply to almost everyone:

 Some of the basics of joint protection are: